Winthrop Pickard Bell

 Winthrop Pickard Bell (May 12, 1884 – April 4, 1965) was a Canadian academic who taught philosophy at the University of Toronto and Harvard.
-He is however perhaps best known for his work as a historian of Nova Scotia.
+He was best known for his work as a historian of Nova Scotia until his work as a spy for MI6 was uncovered.
+In 1939, Bell published the first major warning of the Holocaust in English.

 Biography

-He was born in Halifax, Nova Scotia and educated at Mount Allison University, McGill University, Harvard University (where he studied under Josiah Royce, about whose theory of knowledge he was later to write his doctoral dissertation), the University of Leipzig, and finally at the University of Göttingen (where he completed his doctoral studies under Edmund Husserl).
+Winthrop Bell was born in Halifax, Nova Scotia and educated at Mount Allison University, McGill University, and Harvard University where he studied under Josiah Royce.
+He traveled to Germany and attended the University of Leipzig and finally the University of Göttingen, which is where he completed his doctoral studies under Edmund Husserl.
+Bell wrote his doctoral dissertation about Royce's theory of knowledge.

 Edith Stein was among his friends during his Göttingen period.

 During the First World War he was held in the civilian internment camp at Ruhleben, near Berlin, for more than three years.
-After the war he taught philosophy at the University of Toronto and at Harvard University, which he left in 1927 to pursue a career in business.
+After the war, he gave talks about his experiences as a prisoner and warned that the terms of peace were too steep for Germans to survive.
+MI6 recruited, trained, and returned him to Germany as a spy.

+In 1920, Bell returned to North America to teach at Harvard University.
+He also taught at University of Toronto.
+He entered the private sector in 1927.

 In his latter years he focused his energies on historical research, much of which concerned the group of mid-18th-Century immigrants to Nova Scotia known as the "Foreign Protestants".
-His most notable publication was The "Foreign Protestants" and the Settlement of Nova Scotia, which was published by the University of Toronto Press in 1961; his Register of the Foreign Protestants of Nova Scotia was published some years after his death.
+His most notable book was The "Foreign Protestants" and the Settlement of Nova Scotia, which was published by the University of Toronto Press in 1961.
+His Register of the Foreign Protestants of Nova Scotia was published some years after his death.